-293D.300 1.
-A covered voter who is registered to vote in this State may apply for a military-overseas ballot by submitting a federal postcard application, as prescribed under section 101(b)(2) of the Uniformed and Overseas Citizens Absentee Voting Act, [42] 53 U.S.C. § [1973ff(b)(2),] 20301(b)(2), or the application's electronic equivalent, [pursuant to this section.] if the federal postcard application is received by the appropriate local elections official not later than 7 days before the election.

-2. A covered voter who is not registered to vote in this State may use the federal postcard application or the application's electronic equivalent simultaneously to apply to register to vote pursuant to NRS 293D.230 and to apply for a military-overseas ballot [-], if the federal postcard application is received by the appropriate local elections official by the seventh day before the election.

-3. The Secretary of State shall ensure that the system of approved electronic transmission described in subsection 2 of NRS 293D.200 is capable of accepting the submission of:

-(a) Both a federal postcard application and any other approved electronic military-overseas ballot application sent to the appropriate local elections official; and

-- (b) A digital signature or an electronic signature of a covered voter on the documents described in paragraph (a). - 4.
+- 293D.300 1.
+A covered voter who is registered to vote in this State may apply for a military-overseas ballot by submitting a federal postcard application, as prescribed under section 101(b)(2) of the Uniformed and Overseas Citizens Absentee Voting Act, [42-53] 52 U.S.C. § [1973ff(b)(2),] 20301(b)(2), or the application's electronic equivalent, [pursuant to this section.] if the federal postcard application is received by the appropriate local elections official [not later than 7 days] by the seventh day before the election. - 2.
+A covered voter who is not registered to vote in this State may use the federal postcard application or the application's electronic equivalent simultaneously to apply to register to vote pursuant to NRS 293D.230 and to apply for a military-overseas ballot 1, if the federal postcard application is received by the appropriate local elections official by the seventh day before the election.
+If the federal postcard application is received after the seventh day before the election, it must be treated as an application to register to vote for subsequent elections. - 3.
+The Secretary of State shall ensure that the system of approved electronic transmission described in subsection 2 of NRS 293D.200 is capable of accepting the submission of: - (a) Both a federal postcard application and any other approved electronic military-overseas ballot application sent to the appropriate local elections official; and - (b) A digital signature or an electronic signature of a covered voter on the documents described in paragraph (a). - 4.
 A covered voter may use approved electronic transmission or any other method approved by the Secretary of State to apply for a military-overseas ballot. - 5.
-A covered voter may use the declaration accompanying the federal write-in absentee ballot, as prescribed under section 103 of the Uniformed and Overseas Citizens Absentee Voting Act, [42] 52 U.S.C. § [1973ff.2.]
-20303, as an application for a military-overseas ballot simultaneously with the submission of the federal write-in absentee ballot, if the declaration is received by the appropriate local elections official by the seventh day before the election. - 6.
-To receive the benefits of this chapter, a covered voter must inform the appropriate local elections official that he or she is a covered voter.
-Methods of informing the appropriate local elections official that a person is a covered voter include, without limitation: - include, without limitation:
+A covered voter may use the declaration accompanying the federal write-in absentee ballot, as prescribed under section 103 of the Uniformed and Overseas Citizens Absentee Voting Act, [42] 52 U.S.C. § [1973ff.2,] 20303, as an application for a military-overseas ballot simultaneously with the submission of the federal write-in absentee ballot, if the declaration is received by the appropriate local elections official by the seventh day before the election.

-(a) The use of a federal postcard application or federal write-in absentee ballot; - (b) The use of an overseas address on an approved voting registration application or ballot application; and - (c) The inclusion on an application to register to vote or an application for a military-overseas ballot of other information sufficient to identify that the person is a covered voter. - 7.
-This chapter does not prohibit a covered voter from applying for an absent ballot pursuant to the provisions of NRS 293.315 or voting in person.
+- To receive the benefits of this chapter, a covered voter must inform the appropriate local elections official that he or she is a covered voter.
+Methods of informing the appropriate local elections official that a person is a covered voter include, without limitation: - (a) The use of a federal postcard application or federal write-in absentee ballot; - (b) The use of an overseas address on an approved voting registration application or ballot application; and - (c) The inclusion on an application to register to vote or an application for a military-overseas ballot of other information sufficient to identify that the person is a covered voter. - This chapter does not prohibit a covered voter from applying for an absent ballot pursuant to the provisions of NRS 293.315 or voting in person.

-Sec.
-95. NRS 293D.310 is hereby amended to read as follows:
+INRS 293D.310 is hereby amended to read as follows:

-293D.310 [An] Except as otherwise provided in subsection 4 of NRS 293D.320, an application for a military-overseas ballot is timely if received by the seventh day before the election.
-An application for a military-overseas ballot for a primary election, whether or not timely, is effective as an application for a military-overseas ballot for the general election.
+293D.310 [An] Except as otherwise provided in subsection 4 of NRS 293D.320, an application for a military overseas ballot is timely if received by the seventh day before the election.
+An application for a military overseas ballot for a primary election, whether or not timely, is effective as an application for a military overseas ballot for the general election.]
+(Deleted by amendment.)